jordonpapello-beep/portfolio-manager/README.md

  --------------------------------------------------------------------------------------------------------------------------------------------------
  ### IN DEPTH DESCRIPTION:

 Below is a description of each file, and its purpose.
-For a more specific description of individual lines of code, please view the Python files themselves.
+For a more specific description of individual lines of code and/or functions, please view the Python files themselves.
 The files are **heavily commented** to help aid in the understanding of the code.

 ### 1. `port.py`:

-This script is a Class that defines...
+This file is where the 'Port' Class resides, which means it's where the portfolio objects are defined, and the functions that act on them are located (mutators and disk methods).
+This file can be thought of as the engine behind this project, as it does all of the required calculations needed to compute a portfolio's metrics, and as it does all the data scraping from Yahoo Finance.
+Furthermore, this class subclasses Pandas to take advantage of Pandas' Data Frame functionality, which is perfect for creating, displaying, and altering a table of assets (i.e. a portfolio).

 ### 2. `interface.py`: